 Renewal rate.
 We calculate our renewal rate by subtracting our attrition rate from 100%.
 Our attrition rate for a period is equal to the ACV from customers lost during the period, divided by the sum of (i) the total ACV from all customers that renewed during the period, excluding changes in price or users, and (ii) the total ACV from all customers lost during the period.
 Accordingly, our renewal rate is calculated based on ACV and is not based on the number of customers that have renewed.
 Further, our renewal rate does not reflect increased or decreased purchases from our customers to the extent such customers are not lost customers or lapsed renewal.
 A lost customer is a customer that did not renew an expiring contract and that, in our judgment, will not be renewed.
 Typically, a customer that reduces its subscription upon renewal is not considered a lost customer.
 However, in instances where the subscription decrease represents the majority of the customer's ACV, we may deem the renewal as a lost customer.
 For our renewal rate calculation, we define a customer as an entity with a separate production instance of our service and an active subscription contract as of the measurement date, instead of an entity with a unique GULT or DUNS number.
 We adjust our renewal rate for acquisitions, consolidations and other customer events that cause the merging of two or more accounts occurring at the time of renewal.
 Additionally, starting in 2020, we simplified our methodology related to contracts less than 12 months to derive ACV used to calculate renewal rate.
-Previously disclosed renewal rate presented this quarter was restated due to the methodology simplification to allow for comparability, there were no material changes to our previously disclosed renewal rate.
-Our renewal rate was 97% and 98% for the three months ended March 31, 2020 and 2019, respectively.
-As our renewal rates is impacted by the timing of renewals, which could occur in advance of, or subsequent to the original contract end date, period-to-period
+Previously disclosed renewal rates may be restated to reflect such adjustments or methodology simplification to allow for comparability.
+While the previously disclosed renewal rates for the three and nine months ended September 30, 2019 were restated due to the methodology simplification to allow for comparability, there were no material changes to such previously disclosed renewal rates.
+Our renewal rate was 98% and 97% for the three and nine months ended September 30, 2020, and 99% and 98% for three and nine months ended September 30, 2019, respectively.
+As our renewal rate is impacted by the timing of renewals, which could occur in advance of, or subsequent to the original contract end date, period-to-period comparison of renewal rates may not be meaningful.